What is an office?

 Economic aspects of an office

 The economic aspects of an office can perhaps be narrowed down and limited to the mechanism of charging the highest possible rent per square meter with the least possibe cost.
 But, this guide is puting the light on the essential balance between a functional HVAC-solution that delivers on the many perspectives of sustainability and a good indoor climate for long-term tenants.
-When looking at that balancing act from an office perpective, the conditions are far more complex and the economic opportunities not as obvious.
+When looking at that balancing act from an office perpective, the conditions are far more complex and the economic opportunities not always and "easy" equation.